-Pitching to potential investors… Gone in 60 seconds
+Delivering your elevator pitch to potential investors — Gone in 60 seconds

 It didn’t take long to get through the wildcard round at the Bend Venture Conference.
 Each presenter had exactly 60 seconds to do an elevator pitch.
 The best short pitch won a chance to do a 10-minute presentation later in the day.
-The ultimate prize: $110,000 in venture capital.
+The ultimate prize: Hundreds of thousands of dollars in venture capital.